Research

 Advanced x-ray and neutron instrumentation/techniques

-Using single crystals we can investiage how individual crystal facets affect overpotentials, reaction kinetics and the products produced.
+Single crystal electrochemistry Using single crystals we can investigate how individual crystal facets affect overpotentials, reaction kinetics and the products produced.
 Single crystal work is time consuming and requires a great deal of care and expertise.
-All our glassware and electrochemical cells are througly cleaned in acids or simlar solutions and the electrodes are prepared either via flame annealing, ultra-high vaccum sputtering/annealing, chemical etching or induction heating.
+All our glassware and electrochemical cells are thoroughly cleaned in acids or similar solutions and the electrodes are prepared either via flame annealing, ultra-high vacuum sputtering/annealing, chemical etching or induction heating.
+We are currently building a combined UHV/electrochemistry transfer system for the ultimate control of our surface chemistry.

-When organic species interact with metal electrode surfaces and covelantly bond the the metal electronic strucutre and the resulting functionality can be potentially taliored to our advantage.
-Ligands on the adsorbed molecules can also affect reaction pathways/knietics and solvation structures.
-We are using highly controlled single crystal electrochemical studies combined with laser-induced temperture jump measurments, surface x-ray diffraction, and in situ spectroscopy to understand how we can best utilize metal molecule interactions.
+When organic species interact with metal electrode surfaces and covalently bond the the metal electronic structure and the resulting functionality can be potentially tailored to our advantage.
+Ligands on the adsorbed molecules can also affect reaction pathways/kinetics and solvation structures.
+We are using highly controlled single crystal electrochemical studies combined with laser-induced temperature jump measurements, surface x-ray diffraction, and in situ spectroscopy to understand how we can best utilize metal molecule interactions.

 Liquid structure at electrode interfaces

-Using specular surface x-ray diffraciton we can measure the electron density across the electrochemical interface.
-This is dominated by the electrode, but by also measuring non-specular rods, different electrolyte concentrations and using stronly scattering cations we can gain enough contrast to achieve fundamental insights into the structure of the electrochemical double layer.
+Using specular surface x-ray diffraction we can measure the electron density across the electrochemical interface.
+This is dominated by the electrode, but by also measuring non-specular rods, different electrolyte concentrations and using strongly scattering cations we can gain enough contrast to achieve fundamental insights into the structure of the electrochemical double layer.

 Model studies of surface alloys and oxides in electrocatalysis